You are here

 Nigel's surgery 57: Health Care Assistants in General Practice

-The role of unregistered health care professionals and has grown in recent years as practices consider how to improve access to services.
+The role of non registered health care professionals and has grown in recent years as practices consider how to improve access to services.

 These roles include Health Care Assistants (HCAs) and Assistant Practitioners.
-Our National Nursing Advisor, Elaine Biscoe describes the role, challenges and employer responsibilities for the HCA in general practice.
-Throughout this issue of Nigel’s surgery, ‘HCA’ covers both the roles of Health Care Assistants and Assistant Practitioners.
+In this mythbuster, ‘HCA’ covers both Health Care Assistants and Assistant Practitioners.

 Regardless of the task being undertaken, the principles of delegation remain the same:

-- the HCA should have been trained and assessed as competent
+- HCAs should be trained and assessed as competent

 - the HCA’s job description should specify their role

-- the practice should ensure they have appropriate medical indemnity for the HCAs they employ and that the cover provided is sufficient to cover their scope of practice.
+- the practice should make sure they have appropriate medical indemnity for the HCAs they employ.
+The cover provided should be enough to cover their scope of practice.

-Although the nature of general practice means that HCAs will be carrying out care for patients independently, they should have access to a registered nurse or GP who can provide advice and support when necessary.
-The level of supervision required will depend on the task being undertaken.
-The key is that the degree of risk must have been assessed because ultimately the patient has a right to the same standard of care, whoever delivers it.
+In general practice, HCAs will be carrying out care for patients independently.
+They should have access to a registered nurse or GP for advice and support when needed.
+The level of supervision needed will depend on the task being undertaken.
+The degree of risk must have been assessed.
+The patient has a right to the same standard of care, whoever delivers it.

 Administration of vaccines

-HCAs can administer vaccines to patients in certain circumstances and are a valuable part of the team, especially for example during the annual flu vaccination campaign.
+HCAs can administer vaccines to patients in certain circumstances.
+HCAs are a valuable part of the team, especially in the annual flu vaccination campaign.
 Specific training and assessment of competence must have taken place.

-The Royal College of Nursing (RCN) supports the role of HCAs in administering specific vaccines to adults and the nasal influenza vaccine to children, providing they are appropriately trained and have the support of a registered health care professional (GP or nurse in primary care).
-The RCN does not support HCAs administering other vaccines such as the remainder of the childhood vaccination programme or travel vaccines.
+The RCN supports HCAs to administer specific vaccines to adults and the nasal influenza vaccine to children.
+This is only if they are appropriately trained and have the support of a registered health care professional.
+For example, a GP or nurse in primary care.
+The RCN does not support HCAs administering other vaccines.
+These include the remainder of the childhood vaccination programme or travel vaccines.
 This is due to the clinical decision-making involved.

 In all cases, Patient Specific Directions (PSD) should be in place.
-A PSD is a specific, written order by a qualified prescriber who retains responsibility for the safe administration of the vaccine.
+A PSD is a specific, written order by a qualified prescriber.
+The prescriber retains responsibility for safe administration of the vaccine.

-Only registered health care professionals can administer vaccines under a Patient Group Direction and they are therefore not appropriate for HCAs.
+Only registered health care professionals can administer vaccines under a Patient Group Direction.
+They are not appropriate for HCAs.

-- Public Health England updated guidance on minimum training standards for HCAs administering vaccines
+Public Health England have updated guidance on minimum training standards for HCAs administering vaccines.

-- Nigel's surgery 19: Patient Group Directions (PGDs) / Patient Specific Directions (PSDs)
+Find out more about Patient Group Directions (PGDs) and Patient Specific Directions (PSDs) in GP mythbuster 19.

 Sample-taking for the cervical screening programme

-Taking samples from women for the screening programme involves more than the practical task and specifically includes a level of judgement on the appearance of the cervix.
-Therefore this is not appropriate for HCAs.
-The contract between NHS England and GP providers specifies that only qualified staff should perform this procedure.
-The training for sample-takers is insufficient for those without a previous clinical background to undertake this task.
+Taking samples from women for the screening programme involves more than the practical task.
+It specifically includes a level of judgement on the appearance of the cervix.
+This is not appropriate for HCAs.
+The contract between NHS England and GP providers says only qualified staff should perform this procedure.
+The training for sample-takers is insufficient for those without previous clinical background.